Electric Cars

 A term used by many EV makers, the skateboard is essentially the chassis of an electric vehicle, often including the battery pack, suspension and electric motors, and onto which bodies of varying designs can be fitted.

-This skateboard is what caught the attention of Ford, which says it will work with Rivian as part of its $500 million investment to produce a new electric vehicle.
+This skateboard is what caught Ford's attention, saying it will work with Rivian as part of its $500 million investment to produce a new electric vehicle.
 This will likely be either an SUV or truck but will be unrelated to Ford's pre-existing plans to create a Mustang-inspired electric crossover and an electric F-150 pickup, the company said.

-Ford chief executive Jim Hackett said: "As we continue in our transformation of Ford with new forms of intelligent vehicles and propulsion, this partnership with Rivian brings a fresh approach to both.
+Ford chief executive Jim Hackett said, "As we continue to transform Ford with new forms of intelligent vehicles and propulsion, this partnership with Rivian brings a fresh approach to both.
 At the same time, we believe Rivian can benefit from Ford's industrial expertise and resources."

 Rivian remains an independent company and still plans to launch its R1S and R1T vehicles in 2020.